ftudisco/gssi-compmath/docs/seminar.md

 # Seminar

-We organize a seminar in Computational Mathematics and Data Science.
-The seminar takes place twice a month.
+We organize a seminar in **Numerical Analysis, Mathematics of Computation and Data Science.** The seminar takes place twice a month.
 Below is the list of past and future seminar talks.